nickjalbert/improved-funicular/README.md

 ## Example strategy trials

-Use the `do_stats.py` to try different 2048 game strategies.
+Use `do_stats.py` to try different 2048 game strategies.
 Run:

 ```python do_stats.py```